locdoan12121997/ticketsim/README.md

 # Ticketsim
-A data pipeline with Kafka, Spark Streaming, dbt, Docker, Airflow, GCP and more
+A data pipeline with Kafka, Spark Streaming, dbt, Docker, Airflow, GCP and more.

 ## Description